Root Canal Therapy in Jensen Beach, FL

 At Jensen Beach Dental, we try to save your natural tooth, whenever possible.
 A root canal can prolong the life of your tooth by decades.

-Once your root canal is complete, your body’s natural healing mechanisms will take over.
-While some tenderness and sensitivity post-root canal treatment is common, you should feel gradual improvement each day until you feel like yourself again.
+Once your root canal in Jensen Beach, FL is complete, your body’s natural healing mechanisms will take over.
+While some tenderness and sensitivity post-root canal treatment is standard, you should feel gradual improvement each day until you feel like yourself again.

 We will schedule a follow-up exam to make sure the healing process goes smoothly.
 Next, Dr. Wigley will recommend a permanent restoration to protect your tooth.
 For some teeth, a simple composite (tooth-colored) filling might do the trick.
 It can seal your tooth and keep out bacteria.

 For molars and other teeth that bear the pressure from chewing, you may require a dental crown to stabilize your tooth.
-After root canal therapy, your natural tooth will have a tendency to become brittle, and a dental crown will completely cover your tooth, giving you the security you need to chew comfortably.
+After root canal therapy, your natural tooth will tend to become brittle, and a dental crown will completely cover your tooth, giving you the security you need to chew comfortably.

 Our Jensen Beach, FL dental team awaits your call and looks forward to partnering with you in excellent oral health.